FDA Study Links Kratom to 152 Overdose Deaths

 - Reduction in symptoms of opioid withdrawal

-Like its desired effects, kratom can cause a number of side effects which vary depending on the dose taken:
+Like its desired effects, kratom can cause a number of unwanted side effects which may vary, depending on the dose taken.
+Mild to moderate side effects of kratom include :

 - Pupillary constriction (tiny pupils)